Visit ess.gov.bc.ca for assistance if you have been evacuated.

 What Is Emergency Support Services?

-ESS may be activated in response to events ranging from small housefires to emergencies that prompt large-scale evacuations.
-ESS is generally intended to provide supports to impacted persons for up to 72 hours but may be authorized to provide supports for longer periods in exceptional circumstances.
+ESS may be activated in response to events ranging from a small housefire to a large-scale evacuation.
+ESS typically only provides supports to emergency survivors for up to 72 hours; however, the BC Ministry of Emergency Management and Climate Readiness may authorize supports to be provided for longer if necessary.

-The Merritt and Nicola Valley ESS team meets in Room 4 of the Merritt Civic Centre at 7:00 pm on the third Tuesday of the month from September to June.
+The Merritt and Nicola Valley ESS team meets at the Merritt Cadet Hall (1755 Coldwater Ave) at 7:00 pm on the third Tuesday of the month from September to June.

 ESS Volunteer Requirements: